yixianwang/yixian-site/content/notes/finra.md

 - throws vs try catch finally
 - what is finally
 - how to handle runtime exception
+  - try catch finally
+  - throws
+  - customize exceptions
+  - log
 - Where did you use reflection?
 - what is IoC
 - What is an actuator?
 - how to enable actuator in spring boot
 - how to have an immutable class in java?
+  - declare the class as final
+  - make all fields as final
+  - do not provide setters
+  - initialize all fields through constructor
+  - make sure the getter cannot modify internal states
 - is immutable class thread safe
+  - yes, This is because their state cannot be changed once they are created.
+As a result, multiple threads can safely access instances of immutable classes without needing synchronization.
 - why we don’t have all the class immutable
 - what is factory design pattern
 - sql: intersect vs union vs minus